OBOFoundry/OBOFoundry.github.io/ontology/apollo_sv.md

   github: hoganwr
   label: William Hogan
   orcid: 0000-0002-9881-1017
-description: Defines terms and relations necessary for interoperation between epidemic models and public health application software that interface with these models
+description: An OWL2 ontology of phenomena in infectious disease epidemiology and population biology for use in epidemic simulation.
 domain: health
 homepage: https://github.com/ApolloDev/apollo-sv
 license: